1094/SN-customizations/templates/README.md

 # Read Me

+### 26 May 2023
+So, I did have to adjust the `spaced日本語` grid.
+But I also forgot to mention I created it in the last update.
+There's that one, it leaves enough space between the lines for me to add Furigana.
+There's also a grid with both horizontal and vertical spaced grids, I've been using this for piecing apart sentences, as well as the template with dots and horizontal grid.
+I also removed the pinyin tianzi template, it wasn't very clean and I'd stopped using it.
+And, I think that's it, open an issue if you have any questions or suggestions, I'm open to making custom templates.

 ### 25 May 2023
 I was supposed to just be cleaning up some lines on the Kana templates.
 What I ended up doing was recreating all of them.
 I also added a new folder structure.
 I also copied and pasted the 6 month planner PDF from my rM repo and added a two week template.